top of page

 For many patients, a Mediterranean-style diet is a strong starting point because it emphasizes vegetables, olive oil, fish, legumes, nuts, herbs, and minimally processed foods.

 But personalization matters.
 Some patients need more protein.
-Some need carbohydrate control.
-Some need gut repair.
+Others need carbohydrate control.
+Some require gut repair.
 Some need weight loss support.
-Some need help preserving muscle while losing fat.
+Others require assistance in preserving muscle while losing fat.

 Anti-Aging Is Not Just About Looking Better